Skip to content

 Inheriting spacing

-A nested grid container will inherits the row and column spacing from its parent unless the spacing prop is specified to the instance.
+A nested grid container inherits the row and column spacing from its parent unless the spacing prop is specified to the instance.

 Email subscribe section